Skip to main content

 Sudipta Seal, an engineering professor and chair of UCF’s Department of Materials Science and Engineering, has been named a fellow of the Royal Society of Chemistry, one of the oldest chemical societies in the world.
 “Getting recognized by the Royal Society of Chemistry is not only a humbling experience but will also create a lot…

-Seal to Receive Two International Awards
+Engineering Chair to Receive 2 International Awards

 April 15, 2019